 While I had a cursory understanding of death, I didn’t know what the moral of the story was.
 But I wanted to.
 I was experiencing my first dose of indoctrination.
 I was just as hungry for knowledge, eager to please, and willing to accept authority as any other children I have since met and taught.
 Like me, they too are willing to listen to and accept just about anything from respected authority figures.
 And so it was that I fully accepted that Sunday school teacher’s explanation of the story.
 She told us that Cain was wrong – it couldn’t have been God, because he’s the good one!
 Of course God was right to put the mark on Cain to condemn him to lifelong torture and misery, because he’s the good one!
 Never mind that this was completely counterintuitive – praise God!
 And, of course, 5 and 6-year-olds should know what a tramp2 is!

 That said, there was also another hallmark of church life abound at our little Methodist church: community.
 The church community was vibrant, social, and exciting.
 I could see that it gave my mom a sense of belonging and somewhere to go.
 I too enjoyed being around other people and interacting with them.
 So we, like most other church going families I have since known, really enjoyed the sense of community that the church brought.
-Even the words chosen churches imply a great sense of community (think fellowship or gathering).
+Even the words chosen churches imply and inspire a great sense of community (think fellowship or gathering).
 Most churches I know have a fellowship hall or a gathering place.
 It is nice to think that we will have a place to go to call home (most churches will constantly refer to itself as your spiritual home).
 I have learned that if there is one thing that churches do well, it is community and gathering.

-There were plenty of opportunities for me to foster my musical abilities within the church.
+There were plenty of opportunities for me to foster my musical abilities within the church, too.
 One of my memories was performing for a church talent show at our Methodist church.
 I’ll never forget how nervous I was as I was heading up to the stage to perform Captain and Tenille’s Love Will Keep Us Together on stage.
 It was really my first public music performance on the organ, and everyone was very gracious and receptive to the performance.
 Despite my turmoil and struggling with questions about what I was hearing and learning about church doctrine to that point, I found an outlet for my musicianship, and so was content to be less concerned about it.

 My church experiences would continue after we made a family move to a different city around the time I was in 5th grade.
 After we moved, it was vital to mom that we find a new church to attend.
 And so, the church shopping resumed, and we tried a variety of different churches for several months.
 I recall that my father, who didn’t attend often at our previous church, started joining in the church shopping with us.
 Mostly, I think, because Mom nagged him about it.
 We attended a couple Methodist churches, a Catholic church, and a Presbyterian church.
 For a while, we were attending a Lutheran church called Lord of Life.
 I’ll never forget how confusing my experience at the Lutheran church was.
 I was about to learn my first lesson in the inconsistency of religious doctrine at 9 years old.